-Based on the Company's performance in fiscal 2002, the Committee determined to pay a bonus of \$250,000 in respect of fiscal 2002 to Mr. Novotny.
-The Committee did not elect to pay a cash bonus to Mr. Brown.
-The Committee did, however, grant options to each of the Company's executive officers, including Mr. Brown and Mr. Novotny.
+During fiscal 2004 and based on the Company's performance in fiscal 2003, the Compensation Committee determined to pay a bonus of \$360,000 in respect of fiscal 2003 to Mr. Novotny.
+The Compensation Committee also granted options to each of the Company's executive officers, including Mr. Novotny.

-In determining executive compensation, the Audit and Compensation Committee considers, among other factors, the possible tax consequences to the Company and to the executives.
-However, tax consequences, including but not limited to tax deductibility by the Company, are subject to many factors (such as changes in the tax laws and regulations or interpretations thereof and the timing and nature of various decisions by executives regarding options and other rights) that are beyond the control of either the Audit and Compensation Committee or the Company.
-In addition, the Audit and Compensation Committee believes that it is important for it to retain maximum flexibility in designing compensation programs that meet its stated objectives.
-For all of the foregoing reasons, the Audit and Compensation Committee, while considering tax deductibility as one of its factors in determining compensation, will not necessarily limit compensation to those levels or types of compensation that will be deductible.
-The Audit and Compensation Committee will, of course, consider alternative forms of compensation, consistent with its compensation goals, that preserve deductibility.
+In determining executive compensation, the Compensation Committee considers, among other factors, the possible tax consequences to the Company and to the executives.
+However, tax consequences, including but not limited to tax deductibility by the Company, are subject to many factors (such as changes in the tax laws and regulations or interpretations thereof and the timing and nature of various decisions by executives regarding options and other rights) that are beyond the control of either the Compensation Committee or the Company.
+In addition, the Compensation Committee believes that it is important for it to retain maximum flexibility in designing compensation programs that meet its stated objectives.
+For all of the foregoing reasons, the Compensation Committee, while considering tax deductibility as one of its factors in determining compensation, will not necessarily limit compensation to those levels or types of compensation that will be deductible.
+The Compensation Committee will, of course, consider alternative forms of compensation, consistent with its compensation goals, that preserve deductibility.

 We continue to subscribe to the philosophy that the Company's overall performance and its return to stockholders will be the primary areas of consideration when rewarding the Company's top executives.
 It is our goal to ensure that our executives are paid competitively with the market and are rewarded for performance that benefits the stockholders.
-In years when the Company does well, we will reward using the tools described above; in years when the performance does not meet expectations, the compensation of the top executives of Central will be reflective of that fact.
+In years when the Company does well, we will reward using the tools described above; in years when the performance does not meet expectations, the compensation of the top executives of the Company will be reflective of that fact.